Skip to main content

 Support the College

-Support for our work comes in many forms – partnerships, collaborations, sponsorships, direct contributions, gifts, grants, and research funds.
-Although UNC Charlotte is a state-supported institution, state funding does not cover the College of Arts + Architecture’s total budget.
-The difference is generated by investment income (endowments), student fees, and private gifts from individuals and corporations.
-Your support means we can provide expanded degree programs and community/campus partnerships while attracting the brightest and best arts and design students and faculty.
+Support for our work comes in many forms – partnerships, collaborations, sponsorships, direct contributions, gifts, grants and research support.
+Although UNC Charlotte is a public institution, state funding does not cover the College of Arts + Architecture’s total budget.
+The difference is generated by investment income (endowments), student fees and private gifts from individuals and corporations.
+Your support means we can provide expanded degree programs and community/campus partnerships while attracting the best and brightest arts and design students and faculty.

 “The most important benefit of being a scholarship recipient is, of course, the ability to afford higher education, which is something that I am extremely grateful for.
 Additionally, the volunteer duties required for these scholarships allow me to be more involved with the local dance community and make connections with those I see every day as well as people that I wouldn’t have normally had the opportunity to work with!”

-BA in Applied Dance & BS in Political Science with a Professional Training Certificate with Charlotte Ballet
+Annabelle Luna, B.A. in Applied Dance & B.S. in Political Science with a Professional Training Certificate with Charlotte Ballet

 Each year, UNC Charlotte contacts College of Arts + Architecture alumni through our telefundraising campaign.
 Gifts made during this campaign provide vital operating support for priority initiatives within the College.
 By investing in the College of Arts + Architecture, as an alumnus you demonstrate your support of the College and its mission.
 Your annual gifts support such things as: student scholarships; travel for competitions and course enhancement; guest lecturers and guest artists; and program support.